mylonasc/bart-finetune-cm/README.md

-# interview_nlp_case
+# bart finetune
-This repository contains code for training the `BART` model in Twitter Sentiments.
+This repository contains code for training the `BART` model in Twitter Sentiment classification.

 Some basic cleaning of the data is performed before training.